valgaze/valgaze.github.io/_posts/2015-09-12-node-to-aws.md

 ---

 **You should read this if:** You have built a nodejs application as a side/educational project and want to deploy it in the wild.
 Hopefully you’ve never touched AWS or dealt with deployment before and are curious about it.

 **You should NOT read this (and instead skip to the resources section) if:** You have a mission-critical nodejs application and have important security or scalability concerns on your mind.
-This guide is not for you-- skip to the resources section at the bottom helpful reading materials.
+This guide is not for you-- scroll on down to the resources section at the bottom for some helpful reading materials.

 With that out of the way, let's briefly discuss the current state of play: These days if you have a Nodejs application and want to get it deployed, you have lots of choices--Heroku, Nodejitsu, Digital Ocean, Appfrog, Azure, and a whole host of others.
 Different providers compete on price, functionality, workflows, ease-of-use, security, control, and many other factors.
 For someone just looking to deploy their app to a reliable and competent provider, the sheer volume of choices can be a bit overwhelming.

-To help simplify things a bit, this is the first in a series of step-by-step guides of exactly how to deploy your site to nodejs to various providers.
-These will be bare-boned without any fancy configurations.
+To help simplify things a bit, this is a step-by-step guide of exactly how to deploy your site to nodejs on to AWS as a 1st try.
+This deployment will be bare-boned without any fancy configuration.

 At the bottom of this post are a ton of links/resources on AWS and other sources for hosting your node app.
 Stay tuned for more!

 **Deploying a simple nodejs to AWS (no heroku/nodejitsu/etc 3rd-party organizations)**